lightdash/full-stack-tap-github/README.md

-# Modern data pipeline for exploring github data
+# Modern data pipeline for exploring GitHub data

-Explore analytics data for a github repo using a best-practice modern data pipeline:
+Explore analytics data for a GitHub repo using a best-practice modern data pipeline:

-1. Meltano/singer to **E**xtract raw data from the github API
+1. Meltano/singer to **E**xtract raw data from the GitHub API
-2. Meltano/postgres to **L**oad raw github data into a postgres database
+2. Meltano/postgres to **L**oad raw GitHub data into a postgres database
-3. dbt to **T**ransform raw github data into explorable tables
+3. dbt to **T**ransform raw GitHub data into explorable tables
 4. Lightdash to visualise and explore the transformed tables

 ![screenshot](./docs/screenshot.png)